elingaard/deep-dehom/README.md

-# deep-dehom
+# Deep Dehom

 ![alt text](https://github.com/elingaard/deep-dehom/blob/main/double_clamped_200_50_vol_0.25_MinMu_0.10_p10.png)

 **!!!
-Code will be uploaded soon !!!**
+DISCLAIMER !!!**

-This is the official repository for replicating the results in the paper "De-homogenization using Convolutional Neural Networks" (https://arxiv.org/abs/2105.04232)
+This code is experimental and mainly serves as a reference for replicating the results in the paper "De-homogenization using Convolutional Neural Networks" (https://arxiv.org/abs/2105.04232)

 ## Installation
 To train your own model or run one of the pre-trained model start by installing the required packages: